tejanarra/Task-Manager/Backend/README.md

 yarn start

-	2. Access logs:
+	2. Validate:
-You should see in the console:
-	•	Database synced successfully. if everything is correct.
-	•	Server is running on port 5001 (or your specified port).
+	•	You should see logs like Database synced successfully. and Server is running on port 5001.
-	3. Verify:
-Go to http://localhost:5001/ (or your deployed URL) to confirm the server is working.

 API Endpoints & Usage

-All endpoints begin with the prefix /api.
-Below you’ll find the primary routes grouped by functionality.
+All routes are prefixed with /api.
+Below are the key endpoints, their usage, and example requests/responses.

-	For protected routes, include a valid JWT in the Authorization header as Bearer <token>.

 Authentication Routes
 	1. Register
-Endpoint: POST /api/auth/register
+POST /api/auth/register
-Description: Registers a new user.
-A verification code is sent to the provided email.
-Request Body:
+	•	Body:

 {
   "firstName": "John",
   "lastName": "Doe",
   "email": "john.doe@example.com",
-  "password": "SecurePassword123"
+  "password": "SecurePass123"
 }

-Response (Success, 200):
+	•	Response (200 on success):

 {
   "code": "REG002",
   "message": "A verification code has been sent to your email..."
 }

-Example Error (400):
+	•	Error (400 if missing fields):

 {
   "code": "REG001",